Deserlo/S3T6TM2/DesignDocument.md

 ## Introduction

-Our Time Management application TM is created mainly for developers and managers of small teams to help them start tracking time more efficiently to increase productivity.
-Increased productivity brings increased revenue.
+Our Time Management application "TM" is created mainly for developers and managers of small teams to help them start tracking time more efficiently to increase productivity.
+Clients in a commercial setting will find that actively managing time to reduce the amount of wasted time will bring increased revenue for that company; however, this product is not just for commercial uses.
+Clients in a non-commercial setting will still find use out of this application.
+This application will help anyone and their team stay focused on whatever project they are working on.

 ## Product Reviews